ZonezCodez/OdinJSCourse_RPSGame/README.md

-# OdinJSCourse_RPSGame
+# OdinJSCourse_TicTacToeGame
-The Odin Project JS Rock Paper Scissors Game made by ZoneCodez for the course.
+The Odin Project JS Tic-Tac-Toe Game made by ZoneCodez for the course.
 This project helped with undertsanding factory functions and how to use them.